tpatalas/tp-neovim-config/README.md

 # Neovim Configuration

-> [Neovim](https://neovim.io/charter/) is a refactor, and sometimes redactor, in the
-> tradition of Vim (which itself derives from Stevie).
-It is not a rewrite but a
+> This is a configuration for [Neovim](https://neovim.io/charter/), a highly
-> continuation and extension of Vim.
-Many clones and derivatives exist, some very
-> clever but none are Vim.
-Neovim is built for users who want the good parts of Vim, and
-> more.
+> configurable and extensible text editor.
+It is designed to provide a smooth
+> and efficient editing experience within your favorite terminal.

 ![image](https://github.com/tpAtalas/tp-nvim-lua-config/blob/assets/image.png?raw=true)
 colorscheme: [Tokyonight](https://github.com/folke/tokyonight.nvim)